FlexMeasures/flexmeasures/documentation/plugin/customisation.rst

 .. note:: For child assets without their own custom attribute, their breadcrumbs will also have these breadcrumbs on the left, but they will add their won breadcrumbs as usual.

+In the same way, you can customize the siblings that are shown as drop-down for the current (right-most) breadcrumb.
+For this, the attribute is named "breadcrumb_siblings" and follows the same syntax.
+One use case might be to set it to empty (``[]``).

 Validating arguments in your CLI commands with marshmallow
 -----------------------------------------------------------